SherifEmad20/Deploy-nodejs.org-to-AWS-EC2/README.md

 - (10) Create a terraform IAC to configure (security group, an EC2 instance, and ECR) to deploy the application on it.
 And integrate this terraform with Jenkins Pipeline (to be provisioned using Jenkins).
 - (11) Perform smoke testing in the development environment.
-- (12)- Deploy the Node.js app to an EC2 on the machine.
+- (12) Deploy the Node.js app to an EC2 on the machine.
-- (13)- Include a README file to explain the above steps.
+- (13) Include a README file to explain the above steps.

 ### prerequisites
 - Docker
 - Terraform
-- Jenkins with docker pipeline plugin
+- Jenkins with docker pipeline plugin, and sonarqube scanner plugin
 - AWS account
 - Sonarqube server

-### Jenkinsfile breakdown

 ### Jenkinsfile breakdown:
 - environment